Description

 Using this definition on our asset we see for example:

-• Looking at the downside deviation of 7% in the last 5 years of USD/JPY Forex, we see it is relatively lower, thus better in comparison to the benchmark SPY (11.8%)
+• Looking at the downside volatility of 7.1% in the last 5 years of USD/JPY Forex, we see it is relatively lower, thus better in comparison to the benchmark SPY (11.7%)

-• Looking at downside risk in of 7% in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (10.2%).
+• Looking at downside volatility in of 7.1% in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (10.2%).

 Sharpe:

-• During the last 3 years, the ratio of return and volatility (Sharpe) is 0.45, which is lower, thus worse than the value of 1.27 from the benchmark.
+• Compared with SPY (1.17) in the period of the last 3 years, the ratio of return and volatility (Sharpe) of 0.37 is smaller, thus worse.

 Sortino: